 Conferees: 9/6: House and Senate named conferees on HR 6147, the IntEnv–FSGG–THUD–AG (HR 6147, the 3rd minibus): House GOP conferees: Frelinghuysen, Aderholt, Simpson, Calvert, Cole, Diaz-Balart, Graves, David Young, Rutherford.
 House Dem conferees: Lowey, Price, Bishop, McCollum, Quigley, Pingree.
 Senate GOP conferees: Shelby, Collins, Murkowski, Hoeven, Lankford, Hyde-Smith; Senate Dem conferees: Leahy, Reed, Udall, Merkley, Coons.

 Status: Negotiations not completed.
 Agencies funded by the four bills (IntEnv–FSGG–THUD–AG), as well as agencies funded by the C-J-S, H-Sec, and State-FOps bills, will be funded through Dec.
 7 by the continuing resolution included in the DOD-LHHS conf. report.

 Background: Minibus, Omnibus, and other Types of Appropriations Bills:

-Overview: For nearly two centuries, “regular appropriations acts” were considered by the House and Senate as individual measures and enacted as standalone laws.
-However, since 1986 various forms of omnibus bills and continuing resolutions have become the norm.
+Overview: For nearly two centuries, “regular appropriations bills” were considered by the House and Senate as individual measures and enacted as standalone laws.
+However, since 1986 various forms of omnibus, minibus bills, and continuing resolutions have become the norm.

 12 Regular Appropriations Bills: The House and Senate Appropriations Committees are both organized into 12 subcommittees, with each subcommittee having responsibility for developing one regular annual appropriations bill.
 Click the red navigation bar above (or the chart on our home page) for the status of this year’s 12 regular bills, or click on the links below.